 Pre-trade benchmarks: Prices occurring before or at the decision to trade.

 Price/book ratio: Compares a stock's market value to the value of total assets less total liabilities (book value).
-Determined by dividing current stock price by common stockholder equity per share (book value), adjusted for stock splits.
+Determined by dividing the current stock price by common stockholder equity per share (book value), adjusted for stock splits.
 Also called Market-to-Book.

 Price/earnings ratio or PE multiple: Shows the "multiple" of earnings at which a stock sells.
-Determined by dividing current stock price by current earnings per share (adjusted for stock splits).
+Determined by dividing the current stock price by current earnings per share (adjusted for stock splits).
 Earnings per share for the P/E ratio is determined by dividing earnings for past 12 months by the number of common shares outstanding.
-Higher "multiple" means investors have higher expectations for future growth, and have bid up the stock's price.
+Higher "multiple" means investors have higher expectations for future growth and have bid up the stock's price.

 Price/sales ratio: Determined by dividing current stock price by revenue per share (adjusted for stock splits).
-Revenue per share for the P/S ratio is determined by dividing revenue for past 12 months by number of shares outstanding.
+Revenue per share for the P/S ratio is determined by dividing revenue for past 12 months by a number of shares outstanding.